 Opened in 2005, the 200Km Panoramaweg winds its way through the Altmühltal Nature Park, located between Munich and Nürnberg and generally follows the Altmühl river, the Main-Donau Canal and finally, the Danube.
 The Altmühltal is in the Bavarian Jura and became renowned for its fossils after the mid 19th century discovery of a fossilised Archaeopteryx in a limestone quarry near Solnhofen.
 From its start at Gunzenhausen, the trail follows along river meadows and juniper heaths, passing impressive rock formations of jurassic limestone and through beech forests to its end at Kelheim, near Regensburg.
 Similar to the Traumschleifen of the Saar-Hunsrück-Steig, the Panoramaweg also offers hiking loops off the main trail.
 To date, around 16 Schlaufenwege have been opened to provide interesting day hikes away from the main trail.
 In 2012, Wandermagazin voted the Altmühltal Panoramaweg to be "Deutschlands Schönster Wanderweg" and it is included as one of the "Top Trails of Germany".
 This status guarantees the trail will always be busy, but late May isn't a peak hiking time in Germany, so I was hoping the trail would not be too crowded and without hordes of inconsiderate mountain bikers.

 From research on the internet, including some Google Earth videos and comments by both Weitwanderung ("Die beiden Etappen sind langweilig") and Piet Mulders ("het eerste gedeelte van dit langeafstandspad valt tegen"), the first two stages from Gunzelhausen to Treuchtlingen did not seem too interesting, so I decided to omit them and start at Treuchtlingen.
 This shortens the trail to around 100 miles.
 As well as its natural scenic beauty, the trail also passes through medieval towns and villages with many cultural treasures to enjoy, so I planned to walk the trail in 9 days, comfortably avoiding any marathon stages and providing some time to explore towns and villages along the route.
-My final itinerary resulted in daily stages of around 10 miles, which makes the trek more manageable now that claudification causes my calves to ache a lot when walking, especially uphill wearing a backpack.
+My final itinerary resulted in daily stages of around 10 miles, which makes the trek more manageable now that spinal stenosis causes my legs to ache a lot when walking.
 Unlike the Soonwaldsteig and Saar-Hunsrück-Steig treks, this trail is less remote and passes through enough villages each day, so that I would not be missing lunch as on my two Hunsrück walks.
 The thought of enjoying Brotzeit, accompanied by Märzenbier in a Biergarten daily was quite appealing and another good reason to avoid lengthy trail stages.
 Sheep are grazed on the juniper heaths along the Altmühltal, so I was also looking forward to tasting the renowned Altmühler Lamm as well as other Bayerische Schmankerln

 Some quite useful brochures and information can be downloaded from the Naturpark Altmühltal website.
 I also purchased the Hikeline Wanderführer and Publicpress Leporello Map, although these are not really necessary.
 Unusually for Publicpress, I found the map to be quite poor.
 Detailed maps and information can also be found on the Outdooractive website.
 As before, I downloaded the route information for my Outdooractive app.
 The downloads include large-scale detailed maps that can be used with a smartphone's GPS.